 To the south of Lake Malawi lies the lush and wild Liwonde National Park.
 It offers the best game-viewing safaris in Malawi.
 This is largely because of the Shire river, (pronounced Shiree) which drains Lake Malawi.
-This river forms the western boundary of Liwonde Park and acts as a magnet for thirsty wildlife.
-Broad and languid, it is fringed by riverine forest, palms and wide floodplains, stretching out to 3km wide in parts.
+This river, on the western boundary of Liwonde Park, is a magnet for thirsty wildlife.
+Riverine forest and palms fringe this broad and languid river.
+Whilst its wide floodplains stretches out to 3km wide in parts.

-Liwonde National Park also offers a lush diversity of habitats.
-Relatively dry mopane woodlands cover the eastern half of the park – interspersed with candelabra trees.
-Whilst patches of miombo woodland are in the south.
+And Liwonde National Park has a lush diversity of habitats.
+Relatively dry mopane woodlands cover the eastern half of the park.
+This is interspersed with candelabra trees.
+But patches of miombo woodland covers the south.

 Birdlife is prolific in Liwonde with over 380 recorded species.
-It offers probably the best year-round birding in Southern Africa.
+It is probably the best year-round birding in Southern Africa.
 ‘Specials’ include Pel’s fishing owl, white-backed night heron, Böhm’s bee-eater and Lilian’s lovebird.
 See Birding in Malawi for more info…

 How to Safari in Liwonde National Park

-Liwonde safaris are conducted in open vehicles (on day and night drives), by foot and by boat.
+Enjoy day or night game drives in open vehicles.
+Plus safaris by foot and by boat.
 There is also an opportunity to track black rhino on foot which is an exciting addition.

-We recommend combining a couple of nights on safari here combined with Lake Malawi and another prime safari destination such as the South Luangwa in Zambia, Majete Game Reserve or the contrasting Nyika plateau in the north.
+We recommend combining a couple of nights here with Lake Malawi and another prime safari destination such as the South Luangwa in Zambia or Majete Game Reserve Or perhaps the contrasting Nyika plateau in the north of Malawi?